 In an ever-evolving accounting and tax world where Accenture faces new standards, legislation and increasingly stringent audit requirements, Controllership continues to seek new ways and methods.
 Centers of Expertise, specialized teams in process and knowledge are starting to emerge to support complex lease accounting, taxation and ventures and acquisitions.

 Advancing innovation and unlocking the value in Finance’s existing technology portfolio are major themes.
 Multiyear investments to enhance the digital solutions are already under way, using advanced offerings from SAP and BlackLine, to name a couple.
-Controllership is also looking at innovative ways of adopting digital and disruptive technology, such as artificial intelligence, robotic process automation and blockchain, to improve efficiency and reduce manual repetitive tasks.
+Controllership is also looking at innovative ways of adopting digital and disruptive technology, such as artificial intelligence, robotic process automation and natural language processing, to improve efficiency and reduce manual repetitive tasks.
 Automated invoicing and artificial intelligence-driven expense compliance auditing are two newer solutions.